yoctoproject/poky/documentation/toaster-manual/toaster-manual-intro.rst

    Yocto Project releases 1.8 and beyond.
 With the Toaster web interface, you can:

+   -  Browse layers listed in the various
+      :ref:`layer sources <toaster-manual/toaster-manual-reference:layer source>`
-   -  Browse layers listed in the various `layer sources <#layer-source>`__ that are available in your project (e.g. the OpenEmbedded Layer Index at http://layers.openembedded.org/layerindex/).
+      that are available in your project (e.g. the OpenEmbedded Layer Index at http://layers.openembedded.org/layerindex/).

    -  Browse images, recipes, and machines provided by those layers.